statamic-rad-pack/.github/profile/README.md

 ### Hey there! 👋

 This is the very, very beginning of something new.
-We want to assemble a crew that can work independently of the core Statamic team to build Addons and Starter Kits that serve the community.
-We're currently figuring out how this will all work but wanted to lock down the org name for now. 😎
+We're assembling a crew that can work independently of the core Statamic team to build and maintain Addons and Starter Kits that serve the community.
+Think of this as "second-party" — third-party addons and kits with a first-party gaurentee that they will be built and documented to the core team's standards, well-maintained, and not abandoned.